Acupuncture and Sports Medicine

 Acupuncture and herbal therapy can also improve athletic performance and endurance.
 Specific points on the body and ears are used to stimulate larger areas of the body, such as legs, arms and torso, improving energy and blood flow in these areas- thus enhancing mobility, strength and recovery.
 Herbal adaptogens and tonics can also be prescribed that will help you increase your endurance and concentration.
 Many elite athletes and sports teams are now attributing their success to having acupuncturists as a part of their team.
 In a study published in the Clinical Journal of Sports Medicine, 20 male cyclists underwent three tests per week riding a stationary bike for 20 kilometers as fast as possible, some receiving regular acupuncture, some not.
 The men receiving the acupuncture treatments not only had higher RPE scores compared to the other tests, they completed their cycling tests at a higher acceleration than those not receiving acupuncture.

 I specialize in the treatment of musculoskeletal and orthopedic injuries such as spinal disc injuries, knee, neck, and hip pain, shoulder injuries, shin splits, plantar fascitis, tennis elbow, and muscle tension headaches and have successfully treated patients of all ages, including teenagers and young children.
 Acupuncture needle stimulation increases micro-circulation in the body, increasing blood flow to tissues that are injured.
 This can reduce healing time dramatically.
 Acupuncture also has been shown to increase white blood cells to bolster the immune system and it can balance neurotransmitters- giving many patients a post treatment “high" or a sense of calm.
 Additionally, I will prescribe safe herbal medicine and homeopathic remedies if I feel they will assist your healing process.
+One of my favorites is CBD- an all-natural herbal product that can improve sports performance by reducing pain and inflammation, easing stress, and promoting better sleep.

 I received specialized training in Acupuncture and Sports Medicine during my four year clinical training and I also apprenticed for several years with some of the world's premier sports acupuncturists and physical therapists who treat US Olympic runners and the Denver Broncos.
 I worked at an integrative medical clinic in Vail, Colorado as part of a team of physical and exercise therapists, chiropractors, neurologists, and other health providers, treating hundreds of patients-- including professional athletes and even a few celebrities.